 The Ottawa area is near the northern range of these iconic, long-lived oak trees.
 In the Ottawa Valley the term “white oak” is sometimes used to refer to Bur Oak (Q. macrocarpa), which shares the same Quercus subgenera as White Oak (Q. alba), but they are very different trees.

 White Oak has deeply lobed leaves while Bur Oak leaves, which can be quite variable, are typically violin-shaped, broader at the bottom and not as deeply lobed.
 White Oak foliage emerges pinkish-green in the spring and matures as reddish-pink in the fall compared to the light green and dun brown respectively of Bur Oak.
+In shade, the leaves of White Oak seedlings often have a blue-green cast.
 White Oak bark is quite distinctive being pale and plated compared to the ridged and furrowed brown bark of Bur Oak; however, some particularly tortured young Bur Oak can mimic White Oak with pale, plate-like bark, but look closely at the leaves to distinguish them.

 White Oak is slow growing.
 There is speculation that it was once more prevalent in the Ottawa Valley, but once cut down it was outcompeted by faster growing species like Bur and Red Oak, which are widespread and prolific.
 It’s possible that the area along the Ottawa River called Deschênes Rapids was named for the proliferation of White Oak along the banks of the river.
 The two remaining populations of White Oak in the Ottawa area are nearby: near the river in Aylmer and at Britannia Conservation Area.